awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-prefixlist.md

 Specifies a managed prefix list\.
 You can add one or more entries to the prefix list\.
 Each entry consists of a CIDR block and an optional description\.

-You must specify the maximum number of entries for the prefix list\.
-The maximum number of entries cannot be changed later\.

 ## Syntax<a name="aws-resource-ec2-prefixlist-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: